andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_5.md

 The output of the above script is ```-4.9999 9.9999 0.0``` which is, up to numerical precision, exactly like the analytical solution.

+@Thuerey2021-ut is an excellent source that covers, in great depth and breadth, the fundamentals of physics based models and the usage of more sophisticated models such as deep neural networks.